Senators call for federal investigation of hydroxychloroquine use in nursing homes

+In a letter sent Thursday to the inspector general of the Department of Health and Human Services, Sens.
+Elizabeth Warren (D-Mass), Robert P. Casey Jr. (D-Pa.) and Ron Wyden (D-Ore.) pointed to state inspection reports that cited nursing homes for treating residents with the antimalarial drug without the consent of patients or their family members.

-They also cited media accounts that chronicled the use of hydroxychloroquine in nursing homes across the country, including the 238-bed Southeastern Veterans’ Center outside of Philadelphia, where doctors administered a so-called “covid cocktail” to about 30 residents in April.
-The drug was given to 11 residents who not not been tested for the virus, as well as those who suffered from heart ailments and other underlying conditions, The Washington Post reported.
+They also cited media accounts that chronicled the use of hydroxychloroquine in nursing homes across the country, including the 238-bed Southeastern Veterans’ Center outside Philadelphia, where doctors administered a so-called “covid cocktail” to about 30 residents in April.
+The drug was given to 11 residents who had not been tested for the virus, as well as those who suffered from heart ailments and other underlying conditions, The Washington Post reported.

 The "Covid Cocktail": Inside a Pa. nursing home that gave some veterans even without covid-19 testing